 It is easy to do and does not require a lawyer.
-Simply request a change in beneficiary form from your plan administrator and allocate a percentage to WTIU!
+Simply request a change in beneficiary form from your plan administrator and allocate a percentage to WFIU or WTIU!

 Do you have money saved in an employee retirement plan, IRA or tax-sheltered annuity?
 Retirement plan benefits include assets held in individual retirement accounts (IRAs) and in accounts under 401(k) plans, profit-sharing plans, Keogh plans, and 403(b) plans.